pbreheny/plmmr/README.md

 The branches of this repo are organized in the following way:

   - `master` is the main branch with all the latest updates.

-  - `rework_intercept` is where we are revising the way we are handling the intercept in light of some new theoretical insights... more on this later.

   - `scale_up` is where we are working to improve `plmm()`'s ability to scale up to larger datasets.
 In particular, I am in the process of converting more functions to `C++`/adjusting how `plmmr` interacts with [file-backed data](https://pbreheny.github.io/plmmr/articles/filebacking.html).
 Stay tuned for more on this.

-  - `touchup_data_processing` is a branch where we are working to improve the way `plmmr::process_plink()` reads in PLINK data.

   - `gh_pages` is where we are keeping all the documentation for `plmmr`

   - `estimate_eta` is an **archived** branch where we worked through an alternative approach for estimating $\eta$.
 We're keeping this around for reference as we are writing.